-Figure S1: 2D template matching of the large subunit of the ribosome in fib-milled neutrophil-like cells (A) Maximum intensity projection cross-correlation map of micrograph shown in Figure 1 (B+C) 3D plot of MIP regions indicated by color boxes in Panel A
+Figure S1: 2D template matching of the large subunit of the ribosome in fib-milled neutrophil-like cells.
+(A) Maximum intensity projection (MIP) of micrograph shown in Figure 1.
+(B+C) 3D plot of MIP regions indicated by color boxes in Panel A